morrownr/8812au/README.md

 ```bash
 $ cd ~/src/8812au
 ```
+Step 8: Warning: this step only applies if you are installing to Raspberry Pi *hardware*.

-Step 8: Run a preparation script if required (Raspberry Pi *hardware* requires a preparation script)
+Run a preparation script
 ```
     Option for 32 bit operating systems to be installed to Raspberry Pi hardware